-At Student Study Support we will try and help you to help yourself.
+At Academic Learning Development we will try and help you help yourself.
 We offer a supportive atmosphere in which students can meet with our staff and take positive steps to address their learning needs.

 We don’t help you with the content of your assignment nor do we proofread your submissions.
 We can help you to produce better essays by working on your understanding of the academic writing process.

 Online resources: advice and exercises for developing your IT and academic skills.
 You can find the Academic Learning Development link by clicking the Student Support tab on CLIC Learn.

 Individual and small group consultations: these sessions are usually one hour long and take place at a mutually suitable venue such as the dedicated Academic Learning Development space in Augustine House, Canterbury or a small study room at one of the Campuses.
 The sessions are typically on academic and IT topics such as referencing and avoiding plagiarism, PebblePad, critical analysis, essay structure, presentation skills, exam techniques, Microsoft Office etc.

 Workshops: we offer generic workshops at the Canterbury Campus.
 For workshop details, please see our Academic Learning Development CLIC Learn pages.
 We also offer departmental and bespoke workshops.
 Please contact us for further details on this.